ianlewis/dotfiles/README.md

 Dotfiles are installed using a simple Makefile in the root directory.
 Just run `make` to install the files.

+## Tools

+Tools like language runtimes, linters, and formatters can be installed via the respective `make` targets.
+For example, `make install-shellcheck`.
+Tools are installed in the `~/opt` directory.
+Supported tools are added to the path by `.bashrc`.

 ## Compatibility

 The scripts here should work on Linux.
 I have tested them mostly on